blahner/BrainNetflixMBM/README.md

 | `--dataset_path`   | Path to the BMD dataset. *(Default: `/path/to/bmd_dataset/`)*                    |
 | `--roi_list`       | Path to the ROI list file. *(Default: `./roi_list/roi_list_reduced41.txt`)* |

 This code is adapted from the excellent [mind-vis](https://github.com/zjc062/mind-vis) repository.
 Please check out their work for further details on masked brain modeling.

 ## Pretrained models
 You can download pretrained models in this Google drive [link](https://drive.google.com/drive/folders/1yt7JqVm5tv13JEx--FRfFMPYV9ENF8Y3?usp=sharing).
-Each model is pre-trained on 41 RoI groups of one subject's training split.

 ## Citation
 ```